St. Mary’s County Circuit Courthouse

 Pursuant to Maryland Rule 9-204(b) when there are contested issues of custody and/or visitation, the Court will order parties to a 6 hour educational seminar designed to minimize disruptive effects of separation and divorce on the lives of children.
 The purpose of the co-parenting seminars is to give parents skills to lessen the effects of the divorce and/or separation on their children.
 Parties participate in the program by referral or court order.
 The seminar provides the parents tools to be able co-parent effectively as well as makes decisions on behalf of their children The St. Mary’s County Circuit Court refers parties to the following provider:

 Promise Resource Center is located at 29958 Killpeck Creek Court, Charlotte Hall, Maryland 20622.
 Contact person is Kelly Hutter, Executive Director at (301) 290-0400.
 Cost is $120.00 per person and parties have to pre-register and pre-pay at least 48 hours prior to the next class.
 Payment is not accepted on the day of the class.
-The 6 hour seminar is offered the third (3rd) Saturday of every month from 10:00 am to 4:00 pm.
+The 6 hour seminar is offered the third (3rd) Saturday every other month from 10:00 am to 4:00 pm.
 Lunch is provided.

 6 Hour Online Co-Parenting Program/Divorce Class